Victorlyn066/personal-website/src/content/blog/generative-ai-ip-challenges.md

 - **Section 32:** Provides protection for original literary, dramatic, musical, and artistic works, defining the categories of protectable works clearly.
 - **Section 35:** Establishes the duration of copyright protection, generally lasting for the life of the author plus 70 years, emphasizing the human-centric nature of copyright.
 - **Section 36:** Clarifies the ownership of copyright, typically vesting initially in the author or creator, unless otherwise agreed upon or assigned.
 - **Section 40:** Outlines fair dealing exceptions, which allow limited uses of copyrighted materials without infringement for purposes such as research, study, criticism, review, parody, or news reporting.
-This provision is particularly significant for AI training, as stakeholders debate whether AI’s ingestion of copyrighted material might fall under fair dealing.
+This provision is particularly significant for AI training, as stakeholders debate whether AI's ingestion of copyrighted material might fall under fair dealing.
 - **Section 196:** Details moral rights, specifically the rights of attribution and integrity, which may be complex to apply when the author is not human.